DiggingNebula8/shader-art/Artworks/Ocean/OCEAN_SYSTEM.md

 1. **Fixed Sample Count**: Reflection uses fixed 2 samples to avoid temporal flickering
 2. **Raymarching**: Refraction raymarching is only performed when translucency is significant
 3. **Caching**: Lighting evaluation is cached and reused
-4. **Precomputed Values**: Wave speeds are precomputed for efficiency
+4. **Precomputed Values**: Wave numbers are precomputed, angular frequencies computed on-the-fly for efficiency

 ## Technical Details